JohnTheCoolingFan/rfmp/README.md

 # Rust factorio Mod Packer

 Idea behind this project was to create a compiled and fast replacement to my shell script that packed factorio mods (very useful in my Factorio mod development pipeline).
-This program packs all files in current direcory (excluding unix-style hidden directories to ignore git stuff) into a properly-formatted mod and puts it into mods folder (`$HOME/.factorio/mods` on linux).
+This program packs all files in current direcory (excluding unix-style hidden directories to ignore git stuff) into a properly-formatted mod and puts it into mods folder (`$HOME/.factorio/mods` on Linux or `%AppData%\Factorio\mods` on Windows).
-Current builds (0.1.4) are linux-only, but I managed to build it on windows.
+Works on Linux and Windows, builds are included on Releases page.
+MacOS support isn't planned.

 All versions are available on GitLab releases page or [from my friend's server](https://cavej376.ddns.net/files/rfmp_releases/).